Skip to main content

 Persistent, severe dryness that does not respond to a well-built hydration routine may indicate an underlying condition.
 Eczema (atopic dermatitis) causes intensely dry, itchy patches that flare and remit.
 Psoriasis produces thick, scaly plaques that look different from ordinary dryness.
 Thyroid disorders — particularly hypothyroidism — reduce oil production systemwide, causing dry skin that no amount of topical product can fully resolve.

 If your dry skin includes itching that disrupts sleep, cracking that bleeds, sudden onset after years of normal skin, or patches that do not improve after 4-6 weeks of consistent moisturizing, see a dermatologist.
 The treatment may require prescription emollients, topical steroids for eczema flares, or blood work to check thyroid function.
 Luxury skincare products manage normal dry skin excellently — but they are not a substitute for medical treatment when the dryness has a clinical cause.
+We recommend starting here.

 The Overnight Repair Protocol